great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 ## Upgrading from previous versions of Great Expectations

 Since each major version introduces breaking changes that can have unintended interactions when combined with other changes, we recommend that you only upgrade 1 major version at a time.
-If you are running an older version of GE (0.12 or before) we recommend you only upgrade 1 major version at a time.
 Notes from previous migration guides are included for reference.

 ### Upgrading to 0.12.x